Our Superior Selection of Hotels and Guesthouses

 Rinchenling Lodge is a family run hotel offering 38 spacious rooms with wood burning stoves for added comfort, large beds, ensuite bathroom, and a restaurant featuring delicious home cooked cuisine, and a beautiful garden.
 The water in the hotel is directly sourced from a local spring.
 It also features traditional hot stone bath that is mixed with a fusion of local herb.
 You can walk to the famous landmarks in Bumthang like Jambay Lhakhang and Kurjey Lhakhang from the hotel.

 Nestled picturesquely on a hilltop facing Chamkhar Chu (river), this charming family run lodge provides panoramic vistas.
 It features comfortable rooms decorated in a traditional style.
-All 35 rooms are well furnished with attached bathroom, a balcony to enjoy the stunning view, and traditional ‘Bukhari’ heating.
+All 35 rooms are well furnished with attached bathroom, a balcony to enjoy the stunning view of the surrounding valley and mountains, and traditional ‘Bukhari’ heating.
 The restaurant offers Indian, Chinese and Bhutanese cuisine and bar has the selection of international and Bhutanese beverages.

 Swiss Guest House